GenAI-CUEE/Estimation-Theory-EE523/Tutorial1/Readme.md

 ### Quick start

-Install dependenies listed in `requirements.txt` by
+You can try it locally ...
+Just install dependenies listed in `requirements.txt` by

 ```
 pip install -r requirements.txt